 Citizen scientists' collective observations of plants and animals, wherever they're found, are beginning to creating an important global record: what biodiversity is found where, how healthy populations are, and what's changing in the environment.
 By crowd-sourcing this kind of data collection and analysis, the citizen science movement helps science to answer some of the biggest questions we face today.

 Learn more about our Bay Area projects, biodiversity surveys, and grassroots bioblitzes—what we've found, why we're looking, and how to get involved.

 Get familiar with our in-house, citizen science platform—a community-powered tool that makes it easy to join projects, upload your observations in the field, and to get help from other users with flora and fauna IDs.

 A selection of videos, articles, presentations, and press that offer a closer look at citizen science at the Academy.

-We work with amazing partners to engage and build community around biodiversity research and conservation.
-Learn more about our partners, the associations we belong to, and the initiatives we lead here.
+We work with amazing partners to engage and build the citizen science community.
+Learn more about our partners, the associations we belong to, and the initiatives we lead.

 Located on Level 3, the Naturalist Center is the Academy's home of interactive learning.
 Touch specimens, ask questions, or join one of our daily programs, all free with admission.